How to avoid corrosion in fire sprinkler system pipes

 - Design failure due to deterioration of the internal pipe caused by friction.

-Corrosion can occur both inside and outside pipe surfaces; however, this blog will focus on internal corrosion issues and some measures to help offset those issues.
+Corrosion can occur both inside and outside pipe surfaces.
 One common form of internal corrosion is microbiologically influenced corrosion (MIC).
 MIC can be responsible for:

 - Metal pitting